 - Once you have completed populating the .csv file you want to import into Salsa CRM, select the Browse button on the Advanced Import screen, to locate the file to import.

 - Once the file is selected, click the Open button.
 The name of the file you chose is located in the text box next to the Browse button.
 NOTE: If you have created a sample file, as explained in the initial steps, and, for web integration, chose to have spaces replaced with underscores, you will need to select the Remove Header Underscores option before moving on to the importing process.
 The column headers of information you are trying to import cannot have underscores.

 - If you acquired the data list from a Vendor, enter their name by manually typing it in the text box next to Vendor Name.
 If the file was created by your organization, then enter a reference in the field because a specific vendor name would not apply.
 Note: The vendor is the software package you used aside from Salsa CRM to obtain the data.
-For example a vendor may be Jenzabar, etc. For future Advanced Imports there will be no need to re-type the name of a vendor or your reference from which data has been previously imported.
+For example, a vendor may be Jenzabar, etc. For future Advanced Imports, there will be no need to re-type the name of a vendor or your reference from which data has been previously imported.
 TIP: Vendor names entered into this field will be added to the drop-down window on this field.
 When typing in a Vendor name, be certain of the spelling, this list cannot be edited.

 - If you are importing information that needs to be mapped to an existing form in Salsa CRM, please refer to the IMPORTING FORMS article for detailed information on importing information into forms.

-- Click to add a check-mark to Include Address in Duplicate Matching
+- Click to add a check-mark to Include Address in Duplicate Matching but this is optional.

 - Select the Process button.

 - The Import Options window opens.
 Based on the column headers, Salsa CRM will identify that you are importing Constituent information.
 There are 4 default values that optionally can be set (but don't have to be if you don't want to or if they are already in the source data):

 - Note Purpose